wpswings/mwb-bookings-for-woocommerce/README.txt

 10. Product Data (Service  settings tab)
 11. Product Data (Availability  settings tab)

 == Frequently Asked Questions ==
+= Do we have the possibility of creating any bookable service for hour based booking unit? = Yes, we have this functionality in our plugin.
+The admin can create a bookable service based on its hours.
+For that, just v isit the Product Edit Page to do this.
+Select Hours when scheduling a booking unit.

+= Can the calendar for bookings display a booking time along with the booking date? = Yes, the admin must enable the date and time setting from the backend for this.
+To amend a bookable product, visit the Product Edit Page and Select days in booking unit and enable to show hours in the calendar.

 = How can the admins show Include Services in the booking form? = Navigate to the Admin Dashboard > Plugin Back End Settings > Booking Form Settings to see the Included Services on the front end booking form.
 Then turn ON the Show Included Services toggle switch.